Diegomendo00/Diegomendo00/README.md

 <h1 align="center">Hi 👋, I'm Diego Alejandro Mendoza</h1>
 <h3 align="center">I'm 26 years old, i'm a passionate full stack developer and Industrial Engineer from Colombia</h3>

-- **I worked more than a year as an engineer but chose to continue studying to be a fullstack developer whit the purpose to get better job opportunities.**
-- **I am a responsible, communicative, sociable and creative person.**
+- **I worked more than a year as an engineer but chose to continue studying to be a fullstack developer whit the purpose to get better job opportunities.
+I am a responsible, communicative, sociable and creative person, willing to learn and improve my programming skills**

 - 🌱 I’m currently learning **typescript, Sass and others technologies**